• Skip to primary navigation

 Cassava is a starchy root vegetable or tuber, similar to potatoes and yams.
 It is also known as yuca, manioc, or mandioca.
 Yuca is not the same as yucca, which is a plant family.

-Tapioca starch which comes from cassava, is the same ingredient in tapioca pearls used in bubble tea, taho (tofu with sago and syrup), or buko pandan salad.
+Tapioca starch which comes from cassava, is the same ingredient in tapioca pearls used Avocado Shake with Boba, Watermelon Slushie with Boba, and Mango Shake with Boba.

 What does yuca taste like?